 - Good value for money

-- Provides a modern low sheen finish
+- Has a significant sheen

 What’s the Difference Between White and Brilliant White Paint?